raspberrypilearning/cd-beginner-scratch-sushi/en/step_10.md

 ## Keeping score

-To keep score, you’ll need somewhere to store the score, a way of adding to it, and a way of resetting it when the game is restarted.
+To keep score of how many fish the player catches, you’ll need somewhere to store the score, a way of adding to it, and a way of resetting it when the game is restarted.

-+ First: storing it!
++ First: storing the score!
 Go to the **Data** blocks category and click **Make a Variable**.

 ![](images/catch5.png)